 Singapore in short

 .Singapore lies on the southern tip of the Malaysian peninsula and consists of a large island surrounded by several smaller islands.
 Despite being barely 697 km² and equipped with immense skyscrapers, it is one of the greenest cities in the world.
+Since it's rather small you can see a lot of things during your 48 hours in Singapore.

 Singapore became a colony of Great Britain in 1819.
 After the British gave them independence in 1963, they joined Malaysia, but in 1965 they became an independent country.